-Article 3 of the Illinois Governmental Ethics Act ("Code of Conduct") contains both "Rules of Conduct for Legislators" (summarized above) and "Ethical Principles for Legislators."
-The "Ethical Principles" are not enforceable 144 but serve as guides to legislators and the public on the propriety of questioned conduct.
+Article 3 of the Illinois Governmental Ethics Act ("Code of Conduct") contains both "Rules of Conduct for Legislators"141 (summarized above) and "Ethical Principles for Legislators."142 The "Ethical Principles" are not enforceable 143 but serve as guides to legislators and the public on the propriety of questioned conduct.

-Fair Campaign Practices Act An article of the Election Code encourages candidates for public office to sign a "Code of Fair Campaign Practices" contained in it.
+Fair Campaign Practices Act

+An article of the Election Code encourages candidates for public office to sign a "Code of Fair Campaign Practices" contained in it.
 The Code contains general statements that the candidate will avoid unjustified personal attacks on opponents, distortion of facts, and dishonest or unethical practices.
 Signing the Code is voluntary, and courts cannot force a signer to adhere to it.
 Any copy of the Code signed by a candidate and filed with the State Board of Elections becomes a public record.
+And the Code is the Code is public record.